 Our goal is to be a worldwide leader in providing specialized semiconductor products for a wide variety of embedded control applications.
-Our strategic focus is on embedded control products, which include microcontrollers, high-performance linear and mixed signal devices, power management and thermal management devices, interface devices, Serial EEPROMs, and our patented KeeLoq security devices.
+Our strategic focus is on embedded control products, which include microcontrollers, high-performance linear and mixed signal devices, power management and thermal management devices, interface devices, Serial EEPROMs, and our patented KEELOQ[®] security devices.
 We provide highly cost-effective embedded control products that also offer the advantages of small size, high performance, low voltage/power operation and ease of development, enabling timely and cost-effective embedded control product integration by our customers.

 We sell our products to a broad base of domestic and international customers across a variety of industries.
 The principal markets that we serve include consumer, automotive, industrial, office automation and telecommunications.
 Our business is subject to fluctuations based on economic conditions within these markets.
-Although our net sales in the June 30, 2008 quarter increased from the March 31, 2008 quarter and the June 30, 2007 quarter, the recent weakness in general economic conditions has adversely impacted our net sales to customers in the markets we serve.
+Beginning with the third quarter of fiscal 2009, the downturn in the U.S. and global economies has adversely impacted our key markets resulting in adverse fluctuations in our business.

 Our manufacturing operations include wafer fabrication and assembly and test.
 The ownership of our manufacturing resources is an important component of our business strategy, enabling us to maintain a high level of manufacturing control resulting in us being one of the lowest cost producers in the embedded control industry.
-By owning our wafer fabrication facilities and much of our assembly and test operations, and by employing statistical process control techniques, we have been able to achieve and maintain high production yields.
+By owning our wafer fabrication facilities and our assembly and test operations, and by employing statistical process control techniques, we have been able to achieve and maintain high production yields.
 Direct control over manufacturing resources allows us to shorten our design and production cycles.
 This control also allows us to capture the wafer manufacturing and a portion of the assembly and test profit margin.

 We employ proprietary design and manufacturing processes in developing our embedded control products.
 We believe our processes afford us both cost-effective designs in existing and derivative products and greater functionality in new product designs.
 While many of our competitors develop and optimize separate processes for their logic and memory product lines, we use a common process technology for both microcontroller and non-volatile memory products.
 This allows us to more fully leverage our process research and development costs and to deliver new products to market more rapidly.
-Our engineers utilize advanced computer-aided design (CAD) tools and software to perform circuit design, simulation and layout, and our in house photomask and wafer fabrication facilities enable us to rapidly verify design techniques by processing test wafers quickly and efficiently.
+Our engineers utilize advanced computer-aided design (CAD) tools and software to perform circuit design, simulation and layout, and our in-house photomask and wafer fabrication facilities enable us to rapidly verify design techniques by processing test wafers quickly and efficiently.

 We are committed to continuing our investment in new and enhanced products, including development systems, and in our design and manufacturing process technologies.
 We believe these investments are significant factors in maintaining our competitive position.
 Our current research and development activities focus on the design of new microcontrollers, digital signal controllers, memory and mixed-signal products, new development systems, software and application-specific software libraries.
 We are also developing new design and process technologies to achieve further cost reductions and performance improvements in our products.